mrcolly/FishCorda/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# Example CorDapp
+# Fish CorDapp

-Welcome to the example CorDapp.
-This CorDapp is documented [here](http://docs.corda.net/tutorial-cordapp.html).
+this is a porting of brightLine in corda